Obituary of Umberto "Bert" DeRose

 Mr. DeRose enjoyed his educational career as a teacher, a drama coach and administrator.
 His forty years in the profession was always directed to instill the best in his staff and the many students who were in his charge.
 He believed in the following “One hundred years from now it will not matter what my bank account was, the sort of house I lived in, or the kind of car I drove- but the world may be different because I was important in the life of a child.”

 Relatives, friends and the community are invited to attend his Celebration of Life on Saturday, December 7, 2019 at 1p.m. at the Umberto “Bert” DeRose Auditorium at Amsterdam High School, 140 Saratoga Avenue, Amsterdam, NY 12010.
 Calling hours will be held in the Auditorium from 10a.m. – 1p.m.
 Private burial will take place in St. Michael’s Cemetery.

 In lieu of flowers, contributions may be made in his memory to the Amsterdam Drama Club, 140 Saratoga Avenue, Amsterdam, NY 12010 or to the Alzheimer’s Association, 4 Pine West Plaza, Suite 405, Albany, NY 12205.
 Arrangements have been entrusted to the care of Betz, Rossi & Bellinger Family Funeral Home.
-Please visit the online memorial at www.brbsfuneral.comTo send flowers to the family of Umberto DeRose, please visit Tribute Store
+Please visit the online memorial at www.brbsfuneral.comTo send flowers to the family or plant a tree in memory of Umberto DeRose, please visit Tribute Store